salo18/tax-day-175-project/Readme.md

 I had fun making this app!
 I got to practice:
 - designing my routes with Sinatra
 - using the session to keep track of a user's login status
 - connecting an app to a database and using SQL to store and retrieve user input
 - designing forms and tables with HTML and CSS

+Looking forward to expanding on this app in the future!